Dave Grohl: Musical projects and contributions

 Grohl worked closely with indie hip-hop band RDGLDGRN on their EP.
 While Grohl was filming his Sound City documentary, the group asked the fellow native of Northern Virginia to drum on "I Love Lamp".
 Grohl wound up drumming for the entire record, with the exception of "Million Fans", which features a sampled breakbeat.

-Grohl, a fan of theatrical Swedish metal band Ghost, produced their EP If You Have Ghost.
+Grohl, a fan of the theatrical Swedish metal band Ghost, produced their EP If You Have Ghost.
 He was also featured in a number of songs on the EP.
 Grohl played rhythm guitar for the song "If You Have Ghosts" (a cover of a Roky Erickson song), and drums on "I'm a Marionette" (an ABBA cover) as well as "Waiting for the Night" (a Depeche Mode cover).
-According to a member of Ghost, Grohl has appeared live in concert with the band wearing the same identity concealing outfit that the rest of the band usually wears.
+According to a member of Ghost, Grohl has appeared live in concert with the band wearing the same identity-concealing outfit that the rest of the band usually wears.

 In September, the all-star covers album by the Alice Cooper-led Hollywood Vampires supergroup was released and features Grohl playing drums on the medley "One/Jump Into the Fire".

 On August 10, 2018, Grohl released "Play", a solo recording lasting over 22 minutes.
-A mini documentary accompanied it.
-That same year, Grohl invited ten-year-old Collier Cash Rule on stage at a Foo Fighters concert in Kansas City, Missouri and gave him his guitar.
-Rule played several Metallica songs and Grohl sang one verse and the chorus to "Enter Sandman".
+A mini-documentary accompanied it.
+That same year, Grohl invited ten-year-old Collier Cash Rule on stage at a Foo Fighters concert in Kansas City, Missouri, and gave him his guitar.
+Rule played several Metallica songs, and Grohl sang one verse and the chorus to "Enter Sandman".

 Between August and November 2020, Grohl participated in an online drum battle with ten-year-old drummer Nandi Bushell, who had released cover versions of Nirvana and Foo Fighters songs on her YouTube channel, then challenged the elder drummer to a contest.
-After going back and forth with Bushell a few times, Grohl jokingly conceded victory to her, and wrote and performed a song in her honor.
+After going back and forth with Bushell a few times, Grohl jokingly conceded victory to her and wrote and performed a song in her honor.
 Grohl invited Bushell to perform with the Foo Fighters on stage during their August 26, 2021, show at the L.A.
 Forum, where she played drums on "Everlong", the show's finale.
 The videos of the drum battle received tens of millions of views.

 During Hanukkah of 2020, Grohl collaborated with Greg Kurstin to release previously recorded covers of songs by Jewish artists under the moniker The Hanukkah Sessions, one per night.
 This continued in 2021 and 2022.

 On October 5, 2021, Grohl's memoir The Storyteller: Tales of Life and Music was published by Dey Street Books.
 Grohl developed a thrash metal record for a fictional band named Dream Widow (who self-destructed 25 years ago), as developed for a horror-comedy movie titled Studio 666.
 Grohl worked to create the Dream Widow album and aimed to release it at the same time as the film, on February 25, 2022.
 On March 25, 2022, the self-titled Dream Widow EP was released to digital streaming services featuring eight tracks ranging from thrash, death and extreme metal.
-The EP also featured Rami Jaffee, Jim Rota and Oliver Roman.
+The EP also featured Rami Jaffee, Jim Rota, and Oliver Roman.